particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 ```
 If you get an error, the feed will give you an indication of what's wrong.
 In the example error above, it didn't get an agency tag.
 Check your URL to make sure you haven't deleted any of the & or = symbols, and that everything is spelled correctly.

-If it works, you're done!
-If you're curious about the NextBus Public XML Feed, check out the [full documentation here](https://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf).
-Otherwise, continue to the next step.
+If it works, you're done creating your prediction URL!

 ### Create a webhook to retrieve prediction times

 Great, so we’ve got our prediction URL and we can access it from a browser, but how do we access it from the Photon?
 The answer is to use a **webhook**.

 Currently, webhooks can only be created via the Particle command line interface **(CLI)**.
 To install the Particle CLI for Windows, simply [download the installer](https://www.particle.io/cli).
-For Mac and Linux, first install [Node.js](https://nodejs.org/en/download/), then open a Terminal and enter `npm install -g particle-cli` to install the CLI.
+For Mac and Linux, first install [Node.js](https://nodejs.org/en/download/), then open a Terminal and enter `sudo npm install -g particle-cli` to install the CLI (you'll need to enter your password).

 Now we'll use the CLI to create a webhook to retrieve prediction times.
 In your Terminal (Windows users hit **[Windows Logo Key] + R** and enter **CMD** in the Run box to open a command prompt), enter the following command (substitute with your prediction URL): `particle webhook GET get_nextbus http://webservices.nextbus.com/service/publicXMLFeed?command=predictions\&a=actransit\&r=57\&s=1018530\&useShortTitles=true` **(note the use of \& instead of just &.
-This is required in order for the URL to be interpreted properly)**.
+Backslashes are required in order for the URL to be interpreted correctly)**.

 You’ll get some output that ends with `“Successfully created webhook with ID XXXXX...”` Great!
 Your webhook is created.
 Now let’s access it from the Photon.